 Each year in Australia, career expos are held in major cities and regional centres.
 They are great places to speak directly with employers, learn more about potential training and further education options and access resources and career planning support.
 Career expos provide the opportunity for you to talk with people from different industries and explore possible career and employment pathways through advice from the industry experts, training providers, government departments and education organisations.
 For more information about career

-For more information about career expos in your area visit
+expos in your area visit

+www.careersemploymentexpo.com.au/

-www.careersemploymentexpo.com.au/ to see what events are happening near you.
+to see what events are happening near